 Dr. Alexander is a strong advocate for the role that pharmacists can play in the pharmaceutical industry.
-In his new role as Founder and Executive Director of IPhO, the first professional organization designed exclusively for industry-based pharmacists, Jim brings his distinguished experience in advocacy and professional development to support the professional careers of the growing number of industry-based pharmacists.
+In his role as Founder and Executive Director of IPhO, the first professional organization designed exclusively for industry-based pharmacists, Jim brings his distinguished experience in advocacy and professional development to support the professional careers of the growing number of industry-based pharmacists.

 VP, Professional Development and Coaching

 Jerry Silverman, BS Pharm, RPh is the former President and CEO of Bimark Medical Communications (1992–2008) where he utilized his extensive experience in pharmaceutical marketing, training, medical education, and managed care to build a very successful organization.
 He continues today working with a very selective group of clients in areas of training, development, and marketing.
 Mr. Silverman is most proud of his contributions to the professional growth and advancement of pharmacists in the pharmaceutical industry.
 He has more than twenty years of experience serving as a preceptor, mentor, and coach to student pharmacists and fellows pursuing industry practice.
 From 1998-2008 Bimark participated as a fellowship site within the Rutgers Post-Doctoral Program.
 During that period Jerry offered the marketing services of his company on a pro bono basis to advise, develop, and execute a national campaign on behalf of the Rutgers Fellowship Program and its partner companies.

 In 2008, Jerry was honored by the Alliance for Continuing Medical Education (ACME) for his commitment to the professional development of industry pharmacists.